igorsavinkin/entain-service-class/README.md

 This application uses Laravel Breeze for user authentication.
 After installation, you will have routes for registration, login, password reset, etc.

-To access the protected areas of the application (like loan management), the app user will need to register and log in.
+To access the protected areas of the application (like loan management), you will need to register and log in.

 *   **Register:** Navigate to `/register` to create a new user account.
 *   **Login:** Navigate to `/login` to log in with an existing account.